 Overview of recent private antitrust litigation activity

-Second, the Court held that in order for a trial judge to employ the aggregate damages provisions of class proceedings legislation, the trial judge would need to be satisfied either that all class members suffered a loss, or that that the trial judge is able to distinguish between those class members that did, and did not, suffer loss, to avoid providing compensation to individuals that suffered no loss.
+Second, the Court held that, for a trial judge to employ the aggregate damages provisions of class proceedings legislation, he or she would either need to be satisfied that all class members suffered a loss or be able to distinguish between those class members that did, and did not, suffer loss, to avoid providing compensation to individuals that suffered no loss.

 Third, the Court determined that 'umbrella purchasers' are able to assert a viable cause of action against members of a price-fixing conspiracy.
 Umbrella purchasers are purchasers that did not buy a price-fixed product from an alleged conspirator, either directly or indirectly (that is, as part of a vertical distribution chain); they bought it from firms that are not part of the conspiracy or through distribution chains descending from those firms.
 Class counsel typically argue that umbrella purchasers have a claim against conspirators because the alleged conspiracy created an umbrella of supra-competitive prices, enabling non-cartel members to raise prices, causing their customers to pay an overcharge.
 The Supreme Court has now opened the path for such claims to proceed to be tested on the evidence at trial.

 Fourth, the Court held that the Competition Act does not constitute an exhaustive 'complete code' for plaintiffs who have suffered injury in a price-fixing action.
 Instead, it remains open for plaintiffs to also assert common law or equitable causes of action for the price-fixing conduct, such as claims of common law conspiracy or unjust enrichment.